-Blue Angel Snow offers co-ed ski and snowboard camps for kids of all skill levels, ages 7 to 16.
+Blue Angel Snow offers co-ed ski and snowboard camps for kids of all skill levels, ages 8 to 16.
 Our comprehensive five-Saturday program gives beginner skiers and snowboarders a solid foundation to build upon while intermediate and advanced participants can learn techniques that can help them take their skiing and snowboarding to the next level.
-Professional ski instructors teach fundamental skills based on industry standards and mountain safety as well as The Skier/Rider Responsibility Code.
-On-snow coaching groups are age and ability-matched with 10 per instructor.
+Our ski instructors teach fundamental skills based on industry standards and mountain safety as well as The Skier/Rider Responsibility Code.
+On-snow coaching groups are age and ability-matched with 8-10 per instructor.

 Ski and Snowboard Camps: